 This Governmental “arms race” is so stupid.
 When and where does it end, when we ultimately destroy ourselves and everybody else in the process?
 I hope they don’t think that they have to use the Bomb on my behalf.
 There is nobody that I hate that much to merit it.
 And how dare they jeopardize our lives while they are playing their silly little war games!

 The manufacture, sale and use of firearms only perpetuate the aggression and violence to which human beings subject each other.
 And the way things stand, I don’t take a lot of stock in the concept of “maximum security.”
 If somebody wants to get in (or out) of something badly enough, they will find a way, as long as there are dynamite and other explosive devices at their disposal.
 We are so technically-sophisticated nowadays, however, that we have resorted to chemical warfare to wipe out our “enemies.”
 No cumbersome weapons and gadgets to deal with and no space-taking and environmentally-threatening nuclear paraphernalia—just a simple, little ol’, unseen, odorless, tasteless microorganism, capable of decimating whole nations, if handled properly or im-.
 And it’s untraceable.
 Where did it come from?
 Who introduced it?
 Who is responsible?
 I explore this type of conspiratorial genocide in another article.
-(Check out my Conspiracy Theory, Part II–AIDS.)
+(Check out my Conspiracy Theory, Part II–The AIDS Epidemic and Other Medical Speculations.)

 (# …For he’s a jolly good fellow, which nobody can deny! #)